Jenya-b/Jenya-b/README.md

 ---

 ### :man_technologist: About Me :
-- 📰: I like learning new things, developing, expanding my boundaries and getting outside my comfort zone.
+- 📰 I like learning new things, developing, expanding my boundaries and getting outside my comfort zone.

 - :briefcase: I study the stock market and investment instruments.

-- :fire: In my free time, I like to cook on fire.
+- :fire: I like to cook on fire.

 ---